-At 31 December 2020 the Group carried deferred tax assets on its balance sheet of £1,721 million (2019: £1,652 million) and the Bank carried deferred tax assets of £1,718 million (2019: £1,647 million) principally relating to tax losses carried forward.
-Further information on the Group's deferred tax assets and uncertain tax positions is provided in notes 27 and 37 respectively.
+At 31 December 2020 the Group carried deferred tax assets on its balance sheet of £1,582 million (2019: £1,656 million) and the Company carried deferred tax liabilities of £50 million (2019: deferred tax assets of £55 million).
+Further information on the Group's deferred tax assets and uncertain tax positions is provided in notes 28 and 37 respectively.

 Estimation of income taxes includes the assessment of recoverability of deferred tax assets.
 Deferred tax assets are only recognised to the extent that they are considered more likely than not to be recoverable based on existing tax laws and forecasts of future taxable profits against which the underlying tax deductions can be utilised.
-The Group has recognised a deferred tax asset of £1,547 million (2019: £1,402 million), and the Bank £1,525 million (2019: £1,382 million) in respect of trading losses carried forward.
-Substantially all of these losses have arisen in Bank of Scotland plc and they will be utilised as taxable profits arise in this legal entity in future periods.
+The Group has recognised a deferred tax asset of £1,547 million (2019: £1,402 million) in respect of trading losses carried forward.
+Substantially all of these losses have arisen in the Bank of Scotland plc and they will be utilised as taxable profits arise in this legal entity in future periods.

 The Group's expectations of future UK taxable profits require management judgement, and take into account the Group's long-term financial and strategic plans and anticipated future tax-adjusting items.
 In making this assessment, account is taken of business plans, the Board-approved operating plan and the expected future economic outlook as set out in the strategic report, as well as the risks associated with future regulatory change, in order to produce a base case forecast of future UK taxable profits.
 Under current law there is no expiry date for UK trading losses not yet utilised, and given the forecast of future profitability and the Group's commitment to the UK market, it is more likely than not the value of the losses will be recovered at some point in the future.
 Banking tax losses that arose before 1 April 2015 can only be used against 25 per cent of taxable profits arising after 1 April 2016, and they cannot be used to reduce the surcharge on banking profits.
 These restrictions in utilisation mean that the value of the deferred tax asset in respect of tax losses is only expected to be fully recovered by 2034 (2019: 2033) in the base case forecast.
-It is possible that future tax law changes could materially affect the timing of recovery and the value of these losses ultimately realised by the Group.
-The value of the deferred tax asset in respect of tax losses increased by £160 million in 2020 as a result of the change in UK tax rates (see note 27).
+It is possible that future tax law changes could materially affect the timing of recovery and the value of these ultimately realised by the Group.
+The value of the deferred tax asset in respect of tax losses increased by £160 million in 2020 as a result of the change in UK tax rates (see note 28).